jfey/SmallThings/boards/jetson-nano.md

 ```

 As can be seen the power consumption is controlled in a very easy
-manner: Mode 1 is just using **half of the available CPU cores** running
+manner: **Mode 1 **is just using **half of the available CPU cores**
-at reduced speed.
-Thus, if you want to use all of the available oooomph
+running at reduced speed.
+Thus, if you want to use all of the available
-from the Nano, always run it in mode 0 and power the board accordingly
+oooomph from the Nano, always run it in **Mode 0 **and power the board
-with the Barrel Jack connector and a decent 4A supply.
+accordingly with the Barrel Jack connector and a decent 4A supply.

 The configuration defines some more parameters including the minimum and
 maximum frequencies per core.
 These settings are needed to describe the
-Dynaic Voltage and Frequency Scaling" (DVFS).
-DVFS is a mechanism to
+Dynamic Voltage and Frequency Scaling" (DVFS) behavior.
+DVFS is a
-crank up the CPU depending on system load.
+mechanism to dynamically crank up the CPU depending on the current
+system load.

 A call to